 Emblem - Significance

 The History and Heritage of Vandenberg Space Force Base

-Vandenberg AFB is the third largest installation in the Air Force containing 99,604 acres of land, and operating the 19th largest airfield runway in the world at 15,000 feet long.
-The installation provides a safe location for the testing of new and existing Department of Defense sanctioned programs, as well as provides operational mission fulfillment of national objectives.
+Vandenberg Space Force Base (SFB) contains 99,604 acres of land, operates approximately 16 launch facilities and complexes, and maintains the second largest airfield runway in the Department of Defense, which is 15,000 feet long.
+The installation provides a safe location for the testing of new and existing Department of Defense sanctioned programs, government and commercial launch and range services, as well as offers future space lift and land based mission capabilities in support of the National Defense Strategy.
 Vandenberg was originally established as the Camp Cooke U.S. Army garrison in August of 1941.
-The installation was used for Army tank, infantry, and artillery training during WWII, and again during the Korean War.
-In 1957, the installation property was transferred to the recently established U.S. Air Force and was soon transformed into the nation’s West Coast space and missile facility that is now Vandenberg AFB.
-The unique geographic location of Vandenberg makes this major range and test facility base a safe and ideal setting for confidence test launching intercontinental ballistic missiles (ICBMs), intermediate range ballistic missiles (IRBMs), and for placing satellite payloads into polar earth orbit.
+The installation was used for Army tank, infantry, and artillery training during World War II, and again during the Korean War.
+In 1957, the installation property was transferred to the recently established U.S. Air Force and was soon transformed into the nation’s West Coast space and missile facility that is now Vandenberg SFB.
+The unique geographic location of Vandenberg makes this major range and test facility base a safe and ideal setting to test land based strategic deterrent assets, and to safely place satellite payloads into polar earth orbit.

-Vandenberg AFB Highlights
+Vandenberg SFB Highlights

-Lineage of the 30th Space Wing
+Lineage of Space Launch Delta 30

 14th Air Force at Vandenberg AFB